-John Lovick was born on May 9, 1951 in Shreveport, Louisiana to Mrs. Dorothy Lovick.
+John Lovick, the first African American sheriff west of the Mississippi River in the 20th or 21st centuries, was born on May 9, 1951 in Shreveport, Louisiana to Mrs. Dorothy Lovick.
 He graduated from Allen High School in Shreveport and then studied for one year at Northwestern State College in Natchitoches, Louisiana.
 At the age of 19, Lovick joined the U.S. Coast Guard, traveling to Alameda, California in the San Francisco Bay Area for boot camp.
 The company commander immediately selected him as assistant recruit commander and in 1970 Lovick arrived in Seattle stationed aboard the Coast Guard icebreaker Northwind.

 In 1971, John Lovick attended the Coast Guard quartermaster and signalman schools in Newport, Rhode Island.
 On his first day, a supervisor selected him to serve as class president.
 Lovick returned to Seattle to serve aboard the Coast Guard Cutter Wachusetts, a weather vessel.
 In 1972, while in the Coast Guard, John Lovick married Debbie Miller.
 The coupled had three children and remained married for 17 years.